Psychedelics have been popular since the 1960s, with their usage hitting a peak in the mid-1970’s – aptly dubbed the psychedelic era (1)

 What is a psychedelic drug?

 Psychedelics are a type of drug that belongs to the family of hallucinogenics.
-The primary effect is to trigger an altered state of consciousness, known as a ‘trip’.
+The primary effect is to trigger an altered state of consciousness and the experience of possible mystical experiences known as a ‘trip’.

 A psychedelic ‘trip’ can transport a person into an altered experience of the world around them.
 This experience can be good or bad.
 Bad trips can be terrifying, causing long-lasting psychological damage and flashbacks.